DiscordBM/DiscordBM/README.md

 A Swift library for making Discord bots.

 ## How To Use
-First you need to initialize a `GatewayManager` instance, then tell it to connect and start using it:
+First you need to initialize a `BotGatewayManager` instance, then tell it to connect and start using it:

 ### Initializing a Gateway Manager With Vapor
 ```swift